-Truncated Kernel versus Full Kernel Figure 6 also shows that, for a limited loss of accuracy, the direct convolution with a truncated kernel yields running times significantly shorter than the Fourier-domain convolution with a full kernel.
-We believe that the direct convolution with the $5^3$ kernel is a better choice for most applications.
+Truncated Kernel versus Full Kernel Figure 6 on the next page also shows that, for a limited loss of accuracy, the direct convolution with a truncated kernel yields running times significantly shorter than the Fourier-domain convolution with a full kernel.
+We believe that the direct convolution with the 5^3 kernel is a better choice for most applications.

 High and Low Resolution Filtering To evaluate the usability of our technique in a professional environment, we processed a 8 megapixel image and obtained a running time of 2.5s.
 This is in the same order of magnitude as the iterated-box filter and orders of magnitude faster than currently available professional software (see [Weiss, 2006] for details).
 We also experimented with an image at DVD resolution, i.e. $576 \times 320 \approx 0.2$ megapixel, and we obtained a running time of about 57ms near the 40ms required to achieve real-time performances, i.e. a 25Hz frame rate.
 This motivated us to run our algorithm on our most recent machine, an AMD Opteron 252 at 2.6MHz with 1MB of cache, in order to simulate a professional setup.
 With this machine, the running time is 38ms.
-This means that our algorithm achieves real-time video processing in software.
-Although this does not leave any time to apply other effects as demonstrated by Winnemöller et al. [2006] using the GPU, we believe that our technique paves the way toward interactive video applications that are purely software-based.
+This means that